Adrenal Fatigue: How Does Stress Contribute to Adrenal Fatigue?

 What are the first signs of adrenal fatigue?

-Many people report persistent fatigue, difficulty waking up, brain fog, and feeling easily overwhelmed as early signs.
+Many people report persistent fatigue, difficulty waking up, brain fog, poor sleep, cravings, and feeling easily overwhelmed as early signs.

 Can stress really impact my cortisol levels?

 Yes.
-Chronic or prolonged stress can influence cortisol rhythms, which may contribute to the symptoms associated with adrenal fatigue.
+Chronic or prolonged stress can influence cortisol rhythms, which may contribute to symptoms commonly associated with adrenal fatigue-like patterns.

 How long does it take to feel better from adrenal fatigue?